 For example, let’s say you want to expand your market, develop a new product or acquire another business.
 You’ll need capital to hire new talent, do market research or make your purchase.
 And each time that happens, you’ll go to the market to raise funding, known as a ‘funding round’.
 The aim of each funding round is for founders to trade equity in their business for cash they can use to scale and grow.

 If you’re considering a funding round, you’ll be faced with jargon relating to the type of funding you require.
 Seed, Series A, and IPO all mean different things and – although in some cases the difference between them are overlapping – you’ll need to understand the basic principles that underpin them.

 What are the different stages of start-up funding?

-These are costs including incorporating your business, researching the market, developing the concept, travel, meetings and perhaps a few discretionary purchases along the way.
+The usual goal of pre-seed funding is to fund initial expenses to create your MVP such as incorporating your business, researching the market, developing the concept, travel, meetings and perhaps a few discretionary purchases along the way.

 Seed funding is widely considered the first round of ‘real’ investment.
 As the name suggests, it generally happens when companies are very small and require money to move into an initial phase of fast growth.

 Companies going after seed funding will have laid down the foundations of their business (team, product, operations), but are yet to make a sale.